elieahd/decision-uta-method/README.md

 The UTA method is used to solve a multi-criteria problem.
 It build a utility function based on the preferences of the DM and it consist in solving a linear program (LP).

 An improved version of the UTA is the UTASTAR.
 In UTA we used a single error in UTASTAR we use a double positive error function.
 The updated version has performed better than the regular method.

+The research done in this repository are in progress.
+No document has been finalized.